-Hocking Trail is a 5.3 mile moderately trafficked loop trail located near South Bloomingville, OH that features a waterfall.
+Hocking Trail is a 5.3 mile moderately trafficked loop trail located near South Bloomingville, Ohio that features a waterfall.
 The trail is rated as moderate and primarily used for hiking, trail running, camping, and backpacking.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash